wilzwert/myjobs/README.md

 This project has several goals :
-1. help me manage my job search by keeping track of jobs statuses and applications
+1. help me manage my job search by keeping track of jobs statuses and applications (spoiler alert : there's a good chance this project will never do what I originally intended)
 2. learn as much and as fast as possible about Spring Boot, Hexagonal Architecture, Clean Architecture, MongoDB and Domain-Driven Design (DDD), and lots of other things I will forget (or not)
 3. Make me scream "Man, TDD is so cool and efficient" then  go to 5. or 6., each with a 50% probability
 4. Make me scream "Man, TDD si so counterintuitive and inefficient" then go to 5. or 6., each with a 50% probabilty